How to file an insurance claim after a hurricane

 1. Contact your insurance company.
 Call your insurance agency right away, don’t wait.
 There should be a claims number on your policy or online.

-1. Know your hurricane deductible.
-Several states have what’s called a hurricane deductible.
+1. Confirm your hurricane deductible.
+Several states have what’s called a hurricane deductible for homeowners insurance.
 In high hurricane-risk areas, this deductible applies and is a percentage of your home’s value.
 You must pay this amount before the insurance company kicks in their portion.

 1. Get repair estimates in writing.
 Your insurance company will want any repair estimates in writing.
 Sometimes, they will recommend a repair shop, other times you can choose.